 openssl x509 -req -in faveolocal.csr -CA faveorootCA.crt -CAkey faveoroot.key -CAcreateserial -out faveolocal.crt -days 3650 -sha256

-- The above command will create a server SSL file and save it in the name faveolocal.crt, this certificate will be valid for 3650 days that is ten years.
+- The above command will create a server SSL file and save it in the name faveolocal.crt, this certificate will be valid for 3650 days which is ten years.

-Compiling the created certificate and key fie as .pfx file
+Compiling the created certificate and key file as .pfx file

 openssl pkcs12 -export -out cert.pfx -inkey private.key -in faveolocal.crt -certfile faveorootCA.crt

 - The above command will create a .pfx file with the name cert.pfx in the SSL directory.